Self-Esteem & Identity Confidence

 CBT at Werner Foundation is collaborative and practical.

-• Examine beliefs that may be intensifying your distress
+• Explore beliefs that may be contributing to distress or self-doubt

-• Develop coping strategies that feel realistic — not forced
+• Develop coping strategies that feel natural and sustainable in your daily life

-• Build tools to regulate anxiety and emotional overwhelm
+• Strengthen your ability to manage anxiety and emotional overwhelm

-• Set achievable goals that restore confidence and stability
+• Set realistic goals that support confidence, stability, and forward movement

 Structured Support.
 Real Understanding.

-At Werner Foundation, you are not reduced to a diagnosis.
+At Werner Foundation, you are not defined by a label or reduced to a diagnosis.

-Your cultural context, lived experience and personal history matter.
+Your cultural context, lived experience, and personal story are recognised as central to your care.

-Support is available for women and men, individuals and couples.
+Support is available for women and men, individuals and couples — delivered with thoughtfulness, respect, and genuine understanding.

-If your experience does not fit neatly into one category, you are still welcome here.
+Even if your experience does not fit neatly into a category, there is space for you here.

 Feel like yourself again.